ssuzana/ssuzana.github.io/_pages/about.md

   image_circular: true # crops the image to make it circular
   more_info: # > <p>Mathematics Lecturer</p> <p>Department of Mathematics</p><p>University of California</p> <p>Santa Cruz, CA 95064</p>
 news: #true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 ---

-<p> I completed my PhD in Mathematics under the supervision of <a href="http://martyweissman.com/">Martin Weissman</a> and I'm a Lecturer in the Mathematics and in the Statistics Departments at UC Santa Cruz.
-Before coming to UC Santa Cruz, I received a M.S. in Mathematics from University of South Florida, a M.S. in Cryptograpy and a B.S. in Math and Computer Science from University of Bucharest.
+<p> I am currently a Lecturer in both the Mathematics and Statistics Departments at the University of California, Santa Cruz, where I have been teaching since 2021.
+Prior to joining UC Santa Cruz, I earned an M.S. in Mathematics from the University of South Florida.
+I also hold an M.S. in Cryptography as well as a B.S. in Mathematics and Computer Science, both from the University of Bucharest.
 </p>

 I'm currently teaching:
-- MATH 103A Complex Analysis: Spring 2025 - in person at UC Santa Cruz (28 students)
+ - STAT 5 Statistics, Summer 2025, Session 1
-- MATH 2 College Algebra: Spring 2025 - in person at UC Santa Cruz (75 students)
+ - STAT 131 Introduction to Probability Theory, Summer 2025, Session 2
-- MATH 2A Differential Equations - asyncronous online at De Anza College (93 students)
+ - MATH 115 Graph Theory, Summer 2025, Session 2